UnifiedPush/documentation/content/users/distributors/ntfy.md

 weight: 10
 ---

-ntfy is an easy to set up push server that does not require an account.
+ntfy is an easy way to set up push server that does not require an account.

 * License: Apache2 | GPLv2
 * Server sources: <https://github.com/binwiederhier/ntfy>